Pylons/pyramid/docs/tutorials/wiki/definingviews.rst

 We added some imports and created a regular expression to find "WikiWords".

-We got rid of the ``my_view`` view function and its decorator that was added when we originally rendered the ``zodb`` cookiecutter.
+We got rid of the ``my_view`` view function and its decorator that was added when we originally rendered the ``zodb`` backend cookiecutter.
 It was only an example and isn't relevant to our application.

 Then we added four :term:`view callable` functions to our ``views.py``